Fafa0079/HourLoggingBot/README.md

     - Denying the hours will give you the option to provide a reason for the denial and the user who sent the request will be messaged with the reason.
   - After selecting an option, the embed will show the hours accepted/denied and for what person.
 - /hours: Lists the number of hours on each subteam/group.
 One parameter: discord user.
+  - May not be implemented if plans change